OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 a spawn.
 [Make sure this is consistent with the wording in the implicit syncs section.]

+If an exception is thrown from the body of a `cilk_for` statement the current loop iteration is aborted, consistent with the semantics of `throw`.
+If the `grainsize` pragma is used, later iterations in the current grain do not execute.
+No guarantee is made about which other loop iterations execute, except that a grain in progress is not affected by an exception thrown from outside the grain.

 ### Left hand side side effects

 When a function call is spawned in OpenCilk and the result is